 Daigas Group Code of Business Conduct

-The Daigas Group’s corporate social responsibility is to create new value through fair competition and thereby contribute to society.
-In fulfilling its corporate social responsibility, compliance is of utmost importance for the Daigas Group.
+The Daigas Group’s corporate social responsibility is to create new value through fair competition, thereby contributing to society.
+In fulfilling this responsibility, compliance is of utmost importance for the Daigas Group.

-The Daigas Group Code of Business Conduct (“the Code”) sets the standards of conduct that all of us who work in the Daigas Group including directors, officers, and employees must follow as the Group strives to ensure its compliance with laws and regulations in its business operations.
+The Daigas Group Code of Business Conduct (“the Code”) sets the standards of conduct that all individuals working in the Daigas Group, including directors, officers, and employees, must follow to ensure compliance with applicable laws and regulations in our business operations.

-As we operate business in accordance with the Code, which also forms the basis of the Group’s other internal rules, we should always adhere to the spirit and intent of the Code even in face of any circumstances that fall outside its expected situations, which we might encounter in the rapidly changing business environment.
+As we conduct our business in alignment with the Code, which serves as the foundation for the Group’s other internal rules, we must always adhere to the spirit and intent of the Code —even in circumstances that fall outside its expected situations, which we might encounter in the rapidly changing business environment.

 By delivering on our responsibility in accordance with this Code as well as the Daigas Group Charter of Business Conduct, we aim to be a corporate group that continues to be recognized for its excellence in business operations and needed by customers and society.
-In the meantime, we strive to keep the Daigas Group evolving as a corporate group for which we always take pride in working.
+Simultaneously, we strive to continue evolving as a corporate group in which we take pride in working.

 1. Respecting human rights

-• ・We maintain our proper knowledge about human rights and treat our customers, business partners, supply chains, employees, and people in the community, in all countries and regions, in a fair and equal manner, and never discriminate them for any reason.
+- ・We maintain our proper knowledge about human rights and treat our customers, business partners, supply chains, employees, and community members in all countries and regions fairly and equally, never discriminating against them for any reason.

-• ・We promote workforce diversity, support our employees in performing to their best abilities, act with due respect and consideration to their positions, and provide a healthy workplace which tolerates no harassment and allows them to work comfortably regardless of the form of employment.
+- ・We promote workforce diversity, support our employees in performing to their best abilities, act with due respect and consideration for their positions, and provide a healthy workplace which tolerates no harassment and allows them to work comfortably, regardless of their employment status.

-• ・Those in higher positions need to be fully aware of their authority and responsibility in their duties and never abuse their authority in performing their duties.
+- ・Those in higher positions must be fully understand their authority and responsibilities, ensuring they do not abuse their power in performing their duties.

-• ・We ensure employees’ safety and promote their health as the most important principle of the workplace and strive to prevent work-related accidents.
+- ・We prioritize our employees’ safety and health as fundamental principles and strive to prevent work-related accidents.

-• ・We respect our employees’ individual uniqueness and support them for achieving their higher career objectives and improving professional skills.
+- ・We respect our employees’ unique attributes and support them in achieving their career objectives and improving their professional skills.

 3. Complying with laws and regulations

-• ・We conduct business activities based not only on laws and regulations, but also on sound ethical standards.
+- ・We conduct our business operations not only in accordance with laws and regulations but also based on sound ethical standards.

-• ・We set out and follow internal rules and manuals for operating business in compliance with laws and regulations as well as by using common sense.
+- ・We establish and adhere to internal rules and manuals that guide our operations in compliance with laws and regulations and promote common sense practices.

-4. Avoiding use of professional positions and company property for personal reasons
+4. Avoiding the use of professional positions and company property for personal reasons

-• ・We do not use our positions at work for personal gains.
+- ・We do not use our positions at work for personal gain.

-• ・In conducting business activities globally, we comply with the laws and regulations of each country and region where we operate, respect international standards including those on human rights, and give due consideration to culture, customers, and the interests of our stakeholders.
+- ・In conducting business activities globally, we adhere to the laws and regulations of each country and region where we operate, respect international standards, including those on human rights, and give due consideration to local culture, customers, and the interests of our stakeholders.

-• ・We conduct our business activities in a proper manner in light of the principles of the United Nations Global Compact on human rights, labor, environment, and anti-corruption.
+- ・We ensure that our business activities align with the principles of the United Nations Global Compact on human rights, labor, the environment, and anti-corruption.

-• ・The environment is the basis of all lives on earth.
-We give proper consideration to the environment in every aspect of our business activities in each country and region.
+- ・The environment is the foundation of all life on Earth.
+We prioritize environmental considerations in every aspect of our business activities across each country and region.

-• ・We strive to conserve and reuse resources and energy in order to contribute to the environmental conservation.
+- ・We strive to conserve and reuse resources and energy to contribute to environmental conservation.

-• ・We develop and provide technologies and systems that contribute to the climate change mitigation, and products and services that contribute to the reduction of environmental impact.
+- ・We develop and provide technologies and systems that help mitigate climate change along with products and services that reduce environmental impact.

-• ・We conduct business activities in compliance with anti-monopoly laws and relevant regulations and do not engage in anti-competitive, restrictive, and unfair trade practices.
+- ・We conduct business activities in compliance with the Antimonopoly Act, the Act against Unjustifiable Premiums and Misleading Representations, and other relevant laws and regulations aimed at preventing monopolistic behavior.
+We refrain from engaging in anti-competitive, restrictive, and unfair trade practices.

-• ・We maintain equal terms with our counterparties without unduly taking advantage of our favorable positions in business transactions.
+- ・We maintain equal terms with our counterparties, ensuring we do not unduly exploit our favorable positions in business transactions.

-• ・We conduct business transactions in compliance with relevant laws and regulations, making fair judgment based on economic rationality by comprehensively taking into account the quality and prices of products and services as the basis as well as other necessary elements.
+- ・We conduct business transactions in compliance with relevant laws and regulations, making fair judgment based on economic rationality by comprehensively taking into account the quality and prices of products and services, as well as other necessary factors.

 8. Providing products and services

-• ・We provide products and services at reasonable prices, which are designed to meet the needs of society even in the future, in order to contribute to the enhancement of customers’ comfortable lifestyles and the development of their businesses as our corporate mission.
+- ・We offer products and services at reasonable prices that are designed to meet the needs of society now and in the future, contributing to the enhancement of customers’ comfortable lifestyles and the development of their businesses as our corporate mission.

-• ・Each of us performs our duties by adhering to basic rules to achieve a high level of professionalism.
+- ・Each of us performs our duties by adhering to basic principles to achieve a high level of professionalism.

-• ・We ensure safety as a matter of the highest priority in every aspect of products and services including their development, sales, contracted construction work, and utilization.
+- ・We prioritize safety in every aspect of our products and services, including development, sales, contracted construction work, and utilization.

-• ・When accidents occur with products, we will immediately investigate their causes and prevent their recurrence.
-Simultaneously, we will examine the extent of damage and risk and take necessary actions including recovery of products and notifying users of their exposure to risks and dangers.
+- ・In case of accidents involving our products, we will promptly investigate the causes and prevent their recurrence.
+Simultaneously, we will examine the extent of damage and risk and take necessary actions, such as recovering affected products and notifying users of their exposure to risks and dangers.

-• ・We prepare against disaster with reasonable and sufficient response measures in order to prevent the extent of damage from increasing, minimize such risks, and ensure the continuity of our safe and stable supply of products and services to customers.
+- ・We prepare for disasters by implementing reasonable and sufficient response measures to reduce the potential for increased damage and ensure the continuity of our safe and stable supply of products and services to customers.

 10. Interacting with customers appropriately

-• ・We observe our principles in our interaction with customers including pleasant greetings, polite wording, proper outfit, sincere attitude, and keeping promises.
+- ・We uphold our principles in our interaction with customers, which includes pleasant greetings, polite language, appropriate attire, a sincere attitude, and fulfilling our commitments.

-• ・We provide customers with easy-to-understand explanations from their standpoint and accurate information on our products and services so that they can make informed decisions in commercial transactions.
+- ・We provide customers with clear explanations from their standpoint and accurate information on our products and services so they can make informed decisions in commercial transactions.

-• ・We do not violate laws or accept unreasonable demands even if customers request them.
+- ・We do not violate laws or accept unreasonable demands, even if requested by customers.

 11. Engaging with and contributing to society

-• ・We actively engage with our stakeholders for the purpose of building a better society and business.
+- ・We actively engage with our stakeholders to build a better society and foster a thriving business.

 12. Building and maintaining sound relationships with business partners

-• ・We maintain our association with our business partners within the legally and socially allowable range.
+- ・We maintain our association with our business partners within the limits of legal and social norms.

-• ・We provide entertainment and other activities within the scope of social common sense and in accordance with our internal regulations and business practice manuals.
+- ・We provide entertainment and conduct other activities within the bounds of social norms and in accordance with our internal regulations and business practice manuals.

-• ・In placing orders or engaging in purchasing activities, we refuse to receive entertainment and gifts from business partners.
+- ・When placing orders or engaging in purchasing activities, we do not accept entertainment or gifts from business partners.

-13. Engaging business partners in following Daigas Group Code of Business Conduct
+13. Engaging business partners in adhering to the Daigas Group Code of Business Conduct

-• ・We promote the understanding of our supply chain including our suppliers on the principles of our Code depending on the nature of their transactions in order to gain their cooperation in following our Code.
+- ・We promote an understanding of our Code among our suppliers and other supply chain partners, based on the nature of their transactions, to foster their cooperation in adhering to our Code.

-14. Managing proper use of information and systems
+14. Managing the proper use of information and systems

-• ・We value information as an important corporate asset and handle it properly while preventing its leakage and loss.
+- ・We value information as an important corporate asset and handle it responsibly while preventing its leakage and loss.

-• ・We do not use information about the Daigas Group that is not publicly available (inside information) for buying or selling the Daigas Group companies’ securities (prohibition of insider trading).
+- ・We do not use non-public information about the Daigas Group (inside information) for the purpose of buying or selling the Daigas Group companies’ securities (prohibition of insider trading).

-• ・We appropriately use e-mail and other internet-based communication systems in compliance with our internal rules.
-We do not use company’s information systems for personal purposes.
+- ・We appropriately use e-mail and other internet-based communication systems in compliance with our internal rules and do not use company’s information systems for personal purposes.

 15. Disclosing information and engaging with stakeholders

-• ・We disclose information in a timely and an appropriate manner on the Daigas Group’s corporate management and on facts that affect the corporate management, and information that should be disclosed in response to social requests.
+- ・We disclose information in a timely and an appropriate manner regarding the Daigas Group’s corporate management, facts that affect corporate management, and information that should be shared in response to the requests from society.

-• ・We engage with our stakeholders including customers, shareholders, and communities to promote their better understanding on the Daigas Group in light of the difference and similarities between them and the Group.
+- ・We engage with our stakeholders, including customers, shareholders, and communities, to promote their better understanding of the Daigas Group, considering both the difference and similarities between them and the Group.

 16. Properly handling intellectual property